CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Detailed results of CMDAR-multi

-In Table~\ref{table.4}, the detailed results of each subtask of MDAR-multi are clearly visible, which undoubtedly provide highly convincing evidence for the argument regarding the difficulty of the MDAR benchmark and the difficulty of each subtask.
+In Table~\ref{table.8}, the detailed results of each subtask of CMDAR-multi are clearly visible, which undoubtedly provide highly convincing evidence for the argument regarding the difficulty of the CMDAR benchmark and the difficulty of each subtask.